Tag

 Spelunky is a moreish 2D platformer with roguelike elements that kicks your arse until it straightens your spine.
 Although the geometry might be constantly shifting with each frequent death, the rules that govern the enemy types remain constant.
 After a while, reflexes handle the enemies of The Mines – it’s like peeking into another dimension, but instead of losing your mind you become Neo.
 Can you dodge bullets?
 Yes.

 Co-op changes the rules, making it perfect for seasoned players to team up.
-You might think things would be easier with more and attack power, but stunning, whipping and blowing each other up will be a regular occurrence in the claustrophobic confines of the levels.
+You might think things would be easier with more health and attack power, but stunning, whipping and blowing each other up will be a regular occurrence in the claustrophobic confines of the levels.
 More players only add more complication and four player co-op is chaos, creating more hilarious ways to fail.
 Timing, as ever, is key.
 Now see if you can make it to Hell with friends.

 .